parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-4/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written in OpenMP offload for execution on a device with OpenMP offload support (e.g., a GPU).
+This version of microXOR is written using OpenMP offloading for execution on a GPU.

 ## Prerequisites

-An OpenMP offload-capable device must be present.
+OpenMP with offloading support must be installed.

 ## Build